cbfrench/cbfrench.github.io/graphics/README.md

 	    vec3 p;
 	    bool onScreen;
     }Platform;
-The `Platform` struct is used to store data necessary for keeping track of and drawing the platforms in the game. `p` stores the left-most point of the platform and `onScreen` stores whether or not the platform would be currently on screen if it were drawn.
+The `Platform` struct is used to store data necessary for keeping track of and drawing the platforms in the game. `p` stores the left-most point of the platform and `onScreen` stores whether or not the `Platform` would be currently on screen if it were drawn.

     typedef struct enemy {
 	    vec3 position;